NGINX settings

 nginx['custom_nginx_config'] = "include /etc/gitlab/nginx/sites-enabled/*.conf;"

-1. Create the /etc/gitlab/nginx/sites-enabled directory.
+1. Create custom server blocks in the /etc/gitlab/nginx/sites-available directory.

 sudo ln -s /etc/gitlab/nginx/sites-available/example.conf /etc/gitlab/nginx/sites-enabled/example.conf